ajy-ocean/coding_Journey_of_RAWATJI/frameworks/Hibernate/LearningHibernate.md

 ![Hibernate Object State or Persistent Lifecycle ](/frameworks/Hibernate/img/HibernateObjectStateAndLifecycle.png)

 #### This below code show all three states i.e Transient, Persistent and Detached except Removed try to perform Removed state on your own.
+- For more clarity about Hibernate States Follow this [Link](https://nikhilsukhani.medium.com/hibernate-lifecycle-states-in-hibernate-transient-persistent-detached-removed-40ba2f689b07)

 **HibernateObjectStates.java**
 ```java